Cloud-Kumpel/CloudKumpel/_posts/2022-04-16-Power-Automate-turn-SharePoint-values-to-columns.md

 union(body('Select'),body('Select'))
 ```

 Union returns a single array or object with all the elements that are in either array or object passed to this function.
 The parameters for the function can either be a set of objects or a set of arrays (not a mix of both).
 If there are two objects with the same name in the final output, the last object with that name appears in the final object.
-We are union the array we receive from "Select" with itself, which will return us a distinct array.
+We union the array we receive from "Select" with itself, which will return us a distinct array.

 This is our basis, we can now go on and create SharePoint columns, Excel table, Planner buckets or anything else.